soderlind/my-permalink-demo/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Demo plugin to show how to implement a custom permalink for your plugin
+Demo plugin to show how to add a custom permalink to your plugin

 == Description ==